CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-Snippets.md

 NVUE does not support configuring BGP to peer across the default route.
 The following example configures BGP to peer across the default route from the default VRF:

-1. Create a `.yaml` file with the following snippet:
+1. Create a `.yaml` file with the following traditional snippet:

    ```
    cumulus@switch:~$ sudo nano bgp_snippet.yaml